rachelschipull/rachelschipull/README.md

   - 🏳️‍🌈 My pronouns are she/her/hers and I love collaborating with queer developers.

 ### Connect with me:
-  I blog weekly about tech related topics at [Hashnode](https://schipthatcode.hashnode.dev/).
+  I blog often about tech related topics at [Hashnode](https://schipthatcode.hashnode.dev/).
-  I stream on [Twitch](https://www.twitch.tv/schipthatcode) on Tuesdays and Thursdays at Noon EDT about current projects and SWE interview prep.
+  I stream on [Twitch](https://www.twitch.tv/schipthatcode) on Tuesdays and Thursdays at 2pm EDT about current projects and SWE interview prep.

 Find me on social here: